 This nationally recognized school provides exceptional services to children, adolescents, and young adults, ages 5-22, with a broad range of neurobehavioral challenges.
 These include brain injury, genetic or chromosomal disorders, seizure disorders, mood disorders, and intellectual and neurodevelopmental disorders.

 We provide full-day, year-round educational, behavioral, medical, and rehabilitative services, and use established treatment and educational methods based on the latest instructional, clinical, and applied behavior analytic research.
-School services may be combined with an on-campus or community-based residential program at one of several homes in nearby neighborhoods.
+School services may be combined with our community-based residential program at one of several homes either on-campus or in nearby neighborhoods.

 Children and adolescents with neurobehavioral disorders and related challenges need a "home away from home" where they can belong, and an environment that supports skill development and rehabilitation, and fosters new friendships.

 The May Center School is just such a place.
 Here, our students from around the country learn to overcome obstacles, develop critical life and communication skills, control impulsive and aggressive behaviors, and become more independent.
 Children with traumatic brain injury learn to walk and talk again.